anttijuu/PluginDllDemo/README.md

 **IMPORTANT** On the server app side, teacher must remove the implementation of handling client responses.
 Look for comments starting `// Remove` for the code that must be removed before giving the code to the students.

+Also check code to remove from the header files of Client and Server.

 Only then the skeleton code of Client, Lib and Server can be given to the students.
 Do *not* share the code from Bitbucket or similar, since the git *version history* enables the students to go back to the version which *includes* these implementations.
 Copy the CMake and source files only, excluding the hidden .git directories where the version history is also located.

 It is then the student's responsibility to: